Villar Perosa submachine gun: Operational history

 A Villar Perosa at the Museo de Armas de la Nación, Buenos Aires.

 In early 1915, O.V.P. produced a trial batch of Villar Perosas and submitted them to the Army for testing.
 The weapon was accepted into service in August 1915 and an immediate order was placed.
 When Italy entered World War I that year, the Army suffered a shortage of machine guns, since it had only half the machine-gun sections needed for the mobilization.
 These sections were mostly armed with modern Vickers guns, while fortifications and garrisons were armed with some obsolete 1886 Gardner guns, Perino machine guns, and a few Maxim guns.

 The Fiat-Revelli and the Villar Perosa were the only domestically-produced machine guns, and the demand ramped up significantly.
 Production in the first year fell short, with only about 200 - 400 Fiat-Revellis being turned out, and about 350 Villar Perosas.
-The Italian Air Force (then a wing of the Army) had virtually no machine-guns and a few hundred of the first Villar Perosas were issued to them - giving rise to the myth that it was designed as an aircraft gun.
+The Italian Air Corp had virtually no machine-guns, and the first 350 Villar Perosas ordered were issued to them, with the first 50 delivered in April 1915 - giving rise to the myth that it was designed as an aircraft gun.By the end of the war the total amount of Villar Perosa in aircraft configuration used by the Italian Air Corp varied between the 800 and 2,000 guns.

 The weapon was originally issued with a gun shield, assembled separately by the Turin State Arsenal (Arsenale Costruzione d'Artiglieria di Torino) with steel supplied by Genova Ansaldo and Terni steel mills.
-The main bottlenecks in early production were in fact the shields, that needed special treatments to stop shrapnels and rifle bullets, slowing down the whole process.
+The main bottlenecks in early production were in fact the shields, that needed special treatments to stop shrapnel and rifle bullets, slowing down the whole process.

 The Villar Perosa was first issued to the infantry in April 1916, with mixed results.

 The Austro-Hungarians first encountered the weapon at the Battle of Asiago in May 1916.
 Although only a few hundred Villar Perosas were in frontline service initially, the number swelled up to about over 2,000 by the end of 1916 and it became increasingly common for Austro-Hungarian troops to come under attack from Italian troops wielding this new weapon.

 The weapon was light and easy to transport in the terrain of the Alpine Front, but troops were initially not given training with it and officers had no idea how best to field it.
 The weapon was used almost exclusively as a defensive machine-gun on trench lines and observation points for most of 1916.
 In this role it would have almost certainly been inadequate, as it lacked the range, accuracy, capacity and firepower of a proper machine gun.